I'm Vivian, a PhD Student at Carnegie Mellon University.

 I am a Swartz Entrepreneurial Fellow and NSF GRFP Honorable Mention, and have received two Best Paper Awards at premier venues in human-computer interaction.

-In my free time you can find me taking photos and chasing plastic!
+In my free time you can find me taking photos and playing a lot of frisbee!

 Selected Research